piano-miles/SPANet/docs/EventInfo.md

     ...
 ```

-SPANet supports describing permutation groups as products of complete symmetry goups G = S_1 x S_2 x ... or using an explicit collection of generating cycles.
+SPANet supports describing permutation groups as products of complete symmetry groups $G = S_1 \times  S_2 \times \cdots$ or using an explicit collection of generating cycles.

 ### Complete Symmetric Groups

 In order to define symmetric permutation groups, you simply describe which particles or jets belong to each of the fully symmetric groups.
-This is expressed as a list of lists each of which contain the names of the connected particles or jets
+This is expressed as a list of lists, each of which contains the names of the connected particles or jets.

 For example